seanjun21/seanjun-portfolio-doc-style/src/content/docs/2.1___sept2018/index.md

 ## 12

-- Went to ASU for a panel talk
+- Went to ASU for a panel talk.
   - ![ASU panel talk](./0912_2018_asu.jpeg)
-- Met with Michael Jackson (creator of react-router) at React meetup
+- Met with Michael Jackson (creator of react-router) at React meetup.
   - ![React meetup](./0912_2018_react.jpg)

 ## 11